kaberibell/asb-bulldog-bulletin-personalized-digest/README.md

 This is for any school parent who:
 - Receives a weekly school newsletter via email
 - Uses Gmail and Google Calendar
-- Wants a shorter, more relevant version of the newsletter sent directly to them
+- Wants a shorter, more relevant version of the newsletter sent directly to them to save time
-- Is comfortable copying and pasting text (no coding experience needed)
+- Is curious and wants to explore new ways to optimize their life

 ---